omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 f()
 ```

 But what if you want to replace, say, `y` with 2 in the expression here.
-The substitution, both in the global environment with an explicit list or inside a function, will replace `expr` with `quote(x + y)`, but you want to then take that and replace `y` with 2.
-You cannot just get `y` from the local environment and giving it to `substitute` explicitly won't work either.
+The substitution, both in the global environment with an explicit list or inside a function, will replace `expr` with `quote(x + y)`, but you want to take that then and replace `y` with 2.
+You cannot just get `y` from the local environment and give it to `substitute` explicitly won't work either.

 ```{r}
 f <- function() {